 Saint Luke’s Hospital of Kansas City

 Saint Luke’s Hospital of Kansas City is the site of the Saint Luke’s Marion Bloch Neuroscience Institute (SLMBNI), which is the only dedicated neuroscience hospital in Kansas City.
+(Saint Luke’s is ranked in the top 50 in Neurology and Neurosurgery by the US News and World Report.)
 As the primary clinical site of the neurology residency program, Saint Luke’s will serve as the foundation for clinical resident education.
 Residents will rotate on the inpatient and outpatient neurological services.
 The inpatient neurological services include a comprehensive stroke center that will give residents the opportunity to participate in state-of-the-art stroke care, including neuro-interventional procedures such as clot retrieval.
 SLMBNI is also a comprehensive epilepsy center and has a busy neuro-intensive care unit.
 The outpatient neurological services at the SLMBNI include various subspecialty clinics including Movement Disorders, Multiple Sclerosis, Epilepsy, Memory Disorders, Neuro-ophthalmology, and Neuromuscular Medicine among others.

 Residents will rotate through these various clinics throughout the program, gaining exposure to the wide range of neurological subspecialties.